-At one end of the dining room, this cozy sitting area set in a bay window offers an intimate space for gathering before or after dinner.
-A French bronze sculpture captures the play of light from the ceiling-height windows.
+At one end of this living room, a cozy sitting area set in a bay window offers an intimate space for gathering or relaxing on a lazy afternoon.
+A built-in window seat makes clever use of the potentially awkward bump-out.

-This sunny breakfast area, set in a bay, takes advantage of the sweeping ocean view.
-The windows are topped with transoms that incorporate a diamond pattern found elsewhere in the house.
-The windows climb to the crown molding, making the room feel larger.
+This sunny breakfast area, set in a bay, takes advantage of the home's sweeping backyard views.
+The windows are topped with transoms that feature the same traditional, paned pattern.
+The windows climb close to the ceiling line, which helps the room feel large.

-Simplicity was the key to success in this breakfast area.
-Rather than overwhelming the space with architectural flourishes, the window bay was maximized while its supports were kept to a minimum -- offering wide-open views of the ocean stretching out in the distance.
+Simplicity was the key to success in this home office.
+Rather than overwhelming the space with architectural flourishes, the window bay was maximized and its supports were kept to a minimum -- offering wide-open views of the ocean stretching out in the distance.

-A trio of windows bumps out from this breakfast area, forming a bay and allowing a satisfying helping of sunshine.
+A trio of windows bumps out from this living room, forming a bay and welcoming a satisfying helping of sunshine.
 The windows also add architectural interest to the otherwise boxy space.

-On a sunny day, light streams through the leaded-glass windows that line the tub bay in this master bath.
-The windows can be cranked open to allow fresh air and glorious garden scents to fill the room.
-The elliptical, cast-iron tub emphasizes the shape of the bay window.
+On a sunny day, light streams through the windows that line the tub bay in this master bath.
+The windows can be thrown open to allow fresh air and glorious garden scents to fill the room.
+The shapely tub emphasizes the graceful curve of the bay window.
 Airy draperies installed along the bay lend privacy without compromising all of the natural light potential.

 Large windows in this dining room peer out onto a landscaped yard, creating a wide-open and welcoming feel.
 Transoms near the ceiling echo the look of the paned windows near the floorboards, which makes the space look balanced and symmetrical.